pymatting/pymatting/paper/paper.md

 from an image in order to place them in a scene of a movie or compose them onto another background.
 Alpha matting describes the problem of separating the objects in the foreground from the background of an image given only a rough sketch.
-Besides everyday image editing, alpha matting has been applied, e.g., to medical image analysis [@fan2019hierarchical; @zhaozheng2010understanding] and microscopy image restoration [@kanade2011cell].
+Besides everyday image editing, alpha matting has been applied to medical image analysis [@fan2019hierarchical; @zhaozheng2010understanding] and microscopy image restoration [@kanade2011cell].

 For an image $I$ with foreground pixels $F$ and background pixels $B$,